bioinfomics-unipd/NOVICE/README.md

 #### 2.6.
 Name of a .ffn File

 In case you would like to take advantage of the non-core functions of the program, you could add to the example command line above the name of a .ffn file containing the sequences.
 The addition of `filename.ffn` will trigger the system to estimate the GC percentage content of your sequence.

+#### 2.7.
+Kmer Size

+Here you are enabled to insert the desired kmer size for further analysis.

+#### 2.8.
+Filename.tsv

+ Provide the file containing biological functions of genes to analyse.

-A side note: the script is set to generate firstly a barplot based on which you need to set a treshold for your data.
+A side note: the script is set to generate firstly a barplot based on which you need to set a threshold for your data.
 If you want to keep everything, set it as high as possible given the barplot.
 If you want to limit your results, just enter the number you would like when the script asks you:

 `Please provide a threshold based on the barplot:`